mattieFM/CS2060ClassCode2023/examples/myCode/project/readme.md

 You can compile with this command if you want to.: gcc $( pkg-config --cflags gtk4 ) -o example-0 main.c $( pkg-config --libs gtk4 )

+!!WARNING only minimize the windows of the app, once one is closed it will crash if reopened due to some weirdness with gtk  that I didn't have time to look into

+The RSA key gen is so very close to functional, the public key is correct and works, but the private key's exponent is consistantly off by around 10 which is a lot since its an exponent, but
+I cannot figure out how to fix my math to get it working.
+Its something with the mod inverse function that I cannot figure out how to fix.